 What makes leasing attractive to car shoppers is the option to either turn in or buy the car at the end of the contract.
 If the buyout price set at the beginning of the leasing contract is within your price range, then this option could be even more appealing.
 The following are a few ways to decide whether to buy your leased car or not.

 Over or Under Allowed Mileage

 But, again, these over-mileage fees can be avoided if you choose to buy.
 Buying your leased vehicle cancels out those fees if you’re over mileage and may also remove the typical disposition fee (charged to prepare the car for resale) which generally ranges from $350 to $500.

 Excess Wear and Tear

 Buying the vehicle can remove the stress and aggravation of having to pay for repairs before giving it back to the leasing company (or getting charged for those repairs by the leasing company if you haven’t done them).
-In addition, you won’t be charged for any damage, and the car can be fixed on your own time and money — or not repaired at all.
+Sometimes, it’s more cost-effective than paying to repair damages.

 Someone Wants to Buy it From You